BV-BRC/BV-BRC-Docs/docroot/quick_references/services/taxonomic_classification_service.md

 Allows direct upload of read files from the [NCBI Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) to the ervice.
 Entering the SRR accession number and clicking the arrow will add the file to the selected libraries box for use in the assembly.

 ## Selected libraries
-Read files placed here will contribute to a single assembly.
+Read files placed here will be submited to the service.

 ## Parameters